ingararntzen/timingdocs/docs/source/interval.rst

 ..  note::

-    Knowledge of how to create intervals is likely sufficient for basic usage of ``Axis`` and ``Sequencer``.
-The rest of this section serves mainly as a reference for advanced users interested in the details concerning ordering and lookup of intervals on a timeline.
+    Knowing how to create intervals is likely sufficient for basic usage of :ref:`dataset` and :ref:`sequencer`.
+The rest of this section provides a reference for advanced usage and details concerning ordering and comparison of intervals on a timeline.

 ..  _interval-mediastate:

-Background
+Basis for Media State
 ------------------------------------------------------------------------

 This focus on intervals and their mathematical definition may be